 Museums in Phoenix

-It’s worth noting that while these museums are free, they are run by donation and volunteer basis.
-If you enjoy your visit, considering donating even a $1/person to allow the museum to continue to be part of the community.
+It’s worth noting that while these museums are free, they are run by a donation and volunteer basis.
+If you enjoy your visit, consider donating $1/person to allow the museum to continue to be part of the community.

 Free Museums in Phoenix

 Tempe History Museum (809 E Southern Ave, Tempe, AZ 85282) – 10am to 5pm, Tuesday -Saturday, and 1-5pm on Sunday, closed Monday.
 This is a cozy museum covering Tempe history, with a kids area that includes interactive displays and a climbable truck and police motorcycle!
 They also host fun kid friendly events.

 Scottsdale Historical Museum (7333 E Scottsdale Mall, Scottsdale, AZ 85251) – 10am to 5pm, Wednesday-Saturday, 12-4pm on Sunday, closed Monday and Tuesday.
 This small museum is packed full of fascinating information about Scottsdale, past and present, and a great addition to visiting Old Town.
 Kids will love ringing the bell!

 Arizona Capitol Museum (1700 W Washington, Phoenix, AZ 85007) – 9am to 4pm, Monday-Friday.
 This restored early 1900’s building offers information about Arizona history through artifacts, programs and technology.
 There are hands on activities in various rooms to keep kids interested.
 This museum is an excellent way to get an overview of the amazing state of Arizona.

 Chandler History Museum (300 S Chandler Village Dr, Chandler, AZ 85226) – 10am to 5pm, Monday-Saturday, and 1-5pm on Sunday.
 With a combination of displays and art, visitors will gain a better understanding of the development of Chandler and surrounding area.
 Another great local museum!